tmcclintock/academictemplate/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-classes: wide
+classes: thin
 ---
 Hello!
-My name is Tom and I am an astrophysicist working Brookhaven National Lab on Long Island.
-Previously I was a graduate student at the University of Arizona working under Professor Eduardo Rozo.

-## Professional

-I recently obtained my doctorate in physics from the University of Arizona.
-My thesis was completed under [Eduardo Rozo](http://w3.physics.arizona.edu/people/eduardo-rozo) and is titled "Galaxy Clusters in the Dark Energy Survey".
-Before that, I completed a masters in high performance computing at the University of Edinburgh.
+I am a postdoctoral researcher at Brookhaven National Lab in the astrophysics group.
+I completed my PhD at the University of Arizona working under Professor [Eduardo Rozo](http://w3.physics.arizona.edu/people/eduardo-rozo).
+I also completed a masters in high performance computing at the University of Edinburgh, and obtained my bachelors from Amherst College.

-My work focuses on mitigating systematics related to using galaxy clusters to constrains cosmological parameters, as well as developing new tools derived from large simulations of our universe.
-On the galaxy cluster side, I have been active in the Dark Energy Survey (DES) as well as the LSST Dark Energy Science Collaboration (DESC).

-## Personal
-In my free time I enjoy such hobbies as Dungeons and Dragons, Ultimate Frisbee, and hiking with my dog Bailey.

-Much apologies, this website is currently under construction.
-It will be completed soon!
+I am a strong advocate for inclusiveness and a positive student experience in research.

+My research interests are varied, but my primary focus is on galaxy clusters and gravitational weak lensing.
+I also work on developing machine learning techniques to leverage the power of large cosmological simulations.
+On the side, I dabble in modeling Mars ice deposits as well as the physics of frisbee flights.

+I am currently a member of the LSST Dark Energy Science Collaboration, and am the cluster weak lensing co-lead in the Dark Energy Survey.

+Feel free to contact me if you are intersted in working together.